FunkinCrew/Funkin/docs/CONTRIBUTING.md

+#!WARNING!-THIS GUIDE IS FOR CONTRIBUTE TO THE FUNKIN' REPOSITORY!!!
 # Contributing
 Welcome to the Contributing Guide!
 You can contribute to the Funkin' repository by opening issues or pull requests.